dbrabon/file_adoption/README.md

 1. Visit the File Adoption configuration page at `/admin/reports/file-adoption`.
 2. Click **Scan Now** to see a list of files that would be adopted.
 3. Review the results and click **Adopt** to create the file entities.
-4. Use **Refresh Links** to manually update node references stored in `file_adoption_hardlinks` if needed.
-Cron refreshes these links automatically during its run.

 ## Batch Scanning